gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

-assocation is in ESTABLISHED or any of the states that can be reached after ESTABLISHED state, in-band key management are RECOMMENDED to use SCTP Data chunk with dedicated PPID value = 4242, those chunks SHALL be sent and received using DTLS Chunks with the current Key.
+assocation is in ESTABLISHED or any of the states that can be reached after ESTABLISHED state, in-band key management are RECOMMENDED to use SCTP Data chunk with dedicated PPID value = 4242, those chunks SHALL be sent and received using DTLS Chunks with the current DTLS Key context.

-The use of plain DATA chunk with PPID value = 4242 before the association reaches the PROTECTED state cannot be avoided as no valid DTLS Keys exist until that state.
+The use of plain DATA chunk with PPID value = 4242 before the association reaches the PROTECTED state cannot be avoided as no valid DTLS key context exist until that state.
 Further in-band key management SHALL NOT use plain DATA chunks as this would allow attackers to inject overlapping DATA chunks with protected and impact the content of the SACK block.